shellqiqi/nju-network-labs/content/ch01/vscode.md

 ![VSC-pylint](./assets/vscode-pylint.png)

 You have got almost every thing you need here.
-But you may what to format your document by right click on your editor and choose `format`.
+But you may what to format your document by right click on your editor and choose "Format Document".
 VSC will tell you that you need to install a formatter.
 Yapf is better for me but you are free to use others.

 ![VSC-format](./assets/vscode-format.gif)

 ## Debug Switchyard with VSC

 [Switchyard document about debug](https://jsommers.github.io/switchyard/test_execution.html#if-you-don-t-like-pdb) shows that you are free to choose other debuggers.
 Let's replace pbd with VSC debugger.
 This will works when running in Switchyard test environment.
 For VSC, you need to create debugging configuration.
+The example next shows how to debug `examples/myhub.py` with `examples/hubtests.py`.

 ![VSC-debug-configuration](./assets/vscode-debug-conf.gif)